bingecraft-net/factorio-server-builder/readme.md

 # factorio-server-builder

-This collection of scripts can build, sync, and start a vanilla or modded headless Factorio server nearly from scratch.
+This collection of scripts can build, sync, and start a vanilla or modded headless Factorio server for Linux nearly from scratch.

+## build and sync dependencies

+1. zsh for evaluating build start and sync scripts
+1. node for baking discord token environment variable into factocord config
+1. curl for downloading headless factorio server and factocord
+1. tar for unpacking factorio server
+1. rsync for syncing build to remote server

 ## prerequisites